mndscp/snug-keyboard-layout/README.md

 ### Corpus

-During the layout creation process I tried different text corpora and the one that ended up being the most helpful was a parallel corpus consisting of an text available in both English and German.
+During the layout creation process I tried different text corpora and the one that ended up being the most helpful was a parallel corpus consisting of a text available in both English and German.
 I ran analyses using the English part (EN), the German part (DE), them combined as the parallel corpus (ENDE), the classic Monkeytype Quotes corpus, and my exported chats from Discord.

 You can find the English/German text that I used for the parallel corpus [here](https://www.statmt.org/europarl/).